England

 To complement these reactors, we have an array of instrumentation designed to grow microorganisms from extreme, mostly anaerobic, conditions; from anaerobic chambers to a dedicated gas purging station for making media, to bioreactors that can be used to grow continuous cultures.

-To extract and identify microorganisms from extreme environments we use molecular techniques, and also have a dedicated low biomass nucleic acid extraction facility for working with these samples.
+We use molecular techniques to extract and identify microorganisms from extreme environments and have a dedicated low-biomass nucleic acid extraction facility for working with these samples.

-The laboratories include analytical instrumentation such as gas chromatography techniques, and access to instrumentation, such as electron microscopy, are available via School and Faculty facilities.
+The laboratories include analytical instrumentation, such as gas chromatography techniques, and access to instrumentation, such as electron microscopy, which is available via School and Faculty facilities.

 Our PhD graduates have gone on to build successful research careers internationally or have applied their skills to industry or education.
-The interdisciplinarity of astrobiology equips students with many specialist and transferable skills, including critical thinking, creative problem solving and working in collaboration with others.
+The interdisciplinarity of astrobiology equips students with many specialist and transferable skills, including critical thinking, creative problem solving, and collaboration.